English Version

 The needs of the people is that they want a better life, for their upcoming future and better support from the greek government.

 We are depressed because it’s very difficult to live where no-one understands you.
 Because of my beliefs, because of my surroundings I was treated very badly and that has always been a painful thing for me.
 I am an agnostic and I was rejected by my family and those around me.
+Unfortunately, where we lived, The police put me in jail and I spent two years in prison.

+They wanted to kill me.
+There is no democracy in Iran.
 When you want to feed a bird, the bird escapes.
 Because it knows freedom is more valuable than bread.
 I emigrated just for freedom.
+I was imprisoned and tortured in Iran for 2 years just because I am not a muslim.

 I hope that one day no one in the world will be killed because of his beliefs.
+Religions have always been violent and have always taken advantage of people’s ignorance.

 Amygdaleza is a closed camp in Acharnes, in the northwest of Athens.
 It’s the first detention centre in Greece.
 It opened in 2012 to a lot of protests, and never closed.
 Among others, it hosts people before their deportation and unaccompanied minors.
 Amygdaleza, too, is over capacity: originally built for 250 people, more than 600 people are living inside right now.